MossTheFox/owl-image-tools/README.md

 Language Support: `zh-CN`, `zh-TW` (via Google Translation), `en`.

 <sub>If you've visited this page before, you will need to wait for the Service Worker to update itself before accessing to the newer version of the page (if any) since Service Worker will always serve the local cached version to you.
-Do a page refresh to check if the newer version is loaded.</sub>
+Do a page refresh to check if the newer version is loaded.
+Or, terminate the service worker in the web app's settings page to remove cached data.</sub>

 ## Browser compatibility